Wednesday, 30 April 2025

 When Joel says they must leave, Dina is held at gunpoint and knocked out.

-Abby reveals all and kneecaps Joel, then repeatedly bashes wound with a golf club until it breaks.
+Abby gives a lengthy monologue and kneecaps Joel, then repeatedly bashes wound with a golf club until it breaks.

 Ellie is restrained and forced to watch Abby apply the killer blow by stabbing him in the neck with the broken end.